 - It serves as a significant vehicle, bicycle, and pedestrian route for commuters, residents, visitors, and dignitaries on a daily basis;

 - It is one of only five bridges connecting Virginia and the District of Columbia across the Potomac River;

 - It is part of the National Highway System,carrying more than 68,000 vehicles each day, in addition to thousands of bicyclists and pedestrians;

-• The Memorial Bridge is a vital route identified in the Washington, D.C. emergency evacuation plan.
+- Arlington Memorial Bridge is a vital route identified in the Washington, D.C. emergency evacuation plan.

-- repairs to deteriorated portions of the abutments, piers, and concrete approach spans;
+- repairs to deteriorated portions of the abutments, piers, and concrete approach spans.

-- replacement of the concrete bridge deck;
+- replacement of the concrete bridge deck.

-- repair or replacement of all the other systems that make it a safe, functional bridge, including: lighting, drainage, pedestrian access, and safety features.
+- repair or replacement of all the other systems that make it a safe, functional bridge, including: lighting, drainage, pedestrian access, and safety features

-Last updated: April 3, 2019
+Last updated: June 19, 2019